Buying a monitor: Ten key questions to ask

 Most business monitors aren’t necessarily targeted at gamers – where high refresh rates, 1ms response times and support for adaptive sync technologies are the order of the day – although several options on offer will do the job quite happily.
 If you have dual interests, it’s worth exploring whether buying a monitor that suits both gaming and work is right for you.

 Anyone for extras?

 We’re used to the idea of speakers being integrated into monitors – and we should emphasise that the quality varies from okay to absolutely awful – but some manufacturers are now integrating webcams into their screens as well.
-These, generally, tend to be a fraction better than the average laptop’s webcam.
+These, generally, tend to be a fraction better than all but the best laptop webcams.